marcelpatrick/DestroyButton/README.md

 - Create an AActor C++ class MyActor and a Blueprint based on that
 - Create a PlayerController C++ class MyPlayerController and a Blueprint based on that
-- Create a WidgetBlueprint C++ class MyWidgetBlueprint and a Blueprint based on that
+- Create a WidgetBlueprint: Right click > User Interface > Widget Blueprint
 - Create a Blueprint based on the game's GameModeBase

 ## Preparation: